jaluDadhich/MachineLearning/README.md

 # MachineLearning
-About Varios Hacks and tricks in Machine Learning
+About Various Hacks and tricks in Machine Learning

 These are independent Notebooks on different concepts of Machine Learning.